How to keep your fur kid clean: Best bathing tips for dogs, cats, rabbits and horses

 Certain professionals say that you HAVE to wash your dog at least once every 3 months while other professionals say that you only need to wash your dog when/if they get smelly and dirty.
 So what's the correct answer?

-If you look at it from a natural, healthy and holistic way, dogs were never bathed or groomed before they were domesticated.
+If you look at it from a natural, healthy and holistic perspective, dogs were never bathed or groomed before they were domesticated.
 When they got dirty, they cleaned themselves with their tongues.
 They most likely always had a 'dog smell' because they didn't have the assistance of a freshening shampoo or conditioner as they do these days.
 This natural 'dog smell' does not indicate uncleanliness, as long as it's not excessive - although it can be rather off-putting for pet owners.
-After all, no-one REALLY wants a use that smells of dogs!
+After all, no-one REALLY wants a house that smells of dogs!

 Since the domestication of dogs, they stay cleaner for longer, as they're not out hunting in packs and roaming the wild as they used to.
 Sure, they still pick up dirt when they're outside playing, but we recommend to only wash them as often as needed - not too often!
 Some dogs are never ever washed and lead a healthy and happy life!